-I was invited by STA Travel to to try the LA to the Bay tour.
-Me, as a 32-year-old, joining what I thought could be people at least 10 years younger than me, if not more, but assured by the team that STA Travel and the LA to the Bay tour wasn’t just for students.
+I was invited by Contiki Travel to to try the LA to the Bay tour.
+Me, as a 32-year-old, joining what I thought could be people at least 10 years younger than me, if not more, but assured by the team at Contiki that the LA to the Bay tour wasn’t just for students.

 LA to the Bay Tour

 I was nervous, I’ll admit.
 Visions of drunk Australians on their gap years popped into my mind as I descended into LAX Airport.
-They wondering what I was doing on the trip, and me looking all kinds of out of place.
+They wondering what I was doing on the trip at 32, and me looking all kinds of out of place.

 D’ya know what though?